shallowManica/Taxi_Game_RL_Project/README.md

 ```
 </pre>

-This Project is a comprehensive implementation of various reinforcement learning algorithms to solve the Taxi-v3 environment from OpenAI's Gym.
+This project is a comprehensive implementation of various reinforcement learning algorithms to solve the Taxi-v3 environment from OpenAI's Gym.
 This project includes implementations of Q-learning, Monte Carlo, and Deep Q-Network (DQN) algorithms, showcasing their application in a classic control task.

 ## Features
 - Implementation of **Q-learning**: A tabular method for reinforcement learning.